History of Kuala Lumpur

 Kuala Lumpur is the largest city in Malaysia; it is also the nation's capital.
 The history of Kuala Lumpur began in the middle of the 19th century with the rise of the tin mining industry, and boomed in the early 20th century with the development of rubber plantations in Selangor.
-It became the capital of Selangor, later the Federated Malay States, and then Malayan Union, and finally Malaya and Malaysia.
+It became the capital of Selangor, later the Federated Malay States, and then Malayan Union, Malaya and finally Malaysia.

-Pre-independence era (1857-1957)
+Pre-independence era (1857–1957)

 Kuala Lumpur was founded ca. 1857 at the confluence of the Gombak and Klang rivers.
-In English, the name Kuala Lumpur literally means "muddy confluence".
+In Malay, the name Kuala Lumpur literally means "muddy confluence".
 The venture into the muddy confluence started when a member of the Selangor royal family hired tin prospectors to open tin mines in the Klang Valley.
-87 Chinese prospectors went up the river Klang and began prospecting in the Ampang area, which was then jungle.
+The Journal of the Malayan Branch of the Royal Asiatic Society states that Raja Abdullah (who was involved in the Klang War) founded Kuala Lumpur, aside from also opening up tin-mines up river and had introduced the Chinese into the region.
+A total of 87 Chinese prospectors went up the river Klang and began prospecting in the Ampang area, which was then jungle.
 Despite 69 of them dying due to the pestilential conditions, a thriving tin mine was established.

 This naturally attracted merchants who traded basic provisions to the miners in exchange for some of the tin.
 Two traders from Lukut, Hiu Siew and Yap Ah Sze, then arrived in Kuala Lumpur where they set up shops to sell provisions to the miners.
 Kuala Lumpur was the furthest point up the Klang River to which supplies could conveniently be brought by boat; it therefore became a collection and dispersal point serving the tin mines.